Narain (actor): Career

 Narain's first film was Nizhalkuthu.
 His first commercial film, 4 The People, was dubbed in Tamil and Telugu.
 He portrayed a struggling lawyer, Emmanuel John, in Achuvinte Amma and also played a doctor, Jeevan, in Sheelabathi.
 He also played roles in Annorikal and Classmates.
-His debut Tamil movie was Chithiram Pesuthadi.
+His debut Tamil movie was Chithiram Pesuthadi, alongside Malayalam actress Bhavana, who too made her Tamil debut through this film.
 Through Panthaya Kozhi, produced by director Lal, he has been re-launched as an independent action hero in the Malayalam film industry.
 In 2008, he did another youth-oriented Malayalam movie Minnaminnikoottam.
 He has acted in more than 20 Malayalam movies.

 Narain worked with director Sathyan Anthikkad in the 2005 movie Achuvinte Amma and again in 2009 in Bhagyadevatha.

 Narain played the lead role in P. T. Kunju Muhammed's Veeraputhran (2011).
 He collaborated with director Mysskin on the 2008 film Anjaathe and the 2012 superhero film Mugamoodi where he portrayed a villain.
 However his career high came through the 2019, Lokesh Kanagaraj directed venture Kaithi (2019), co starring with Karthi.
 In 2022, Vikram who bridges two films occurring in the same universe starring Kamal Haasan, Vijay Sethupathi, and Fahadh Faasil.